blancpain/dotfiles/nix-darwin/README.md

 3. **Touch ID / Apple Watch**: PAM is configured automatically via nix-darwin (`watchIdAuth` + `pam_reattach`); no manual edits or scripts are required.

 4. **WSL Considerations**:
-   - Some tools like yabai, skhd, karabiner won't work on Linux (they're macOS-only)
    - GUI applications should be installed via WSL's preferred method (not included here)
    - Consider using [NixOS-WSL](https://github.com/nix-community/NixOS-WSL) for a more integrated experience